sbibek51/git-learning/Readme.md

-this readme file is recommended for every repositery.
+"This readme file is recommended for every repositery".